 AEP can rapidly progress to acute respiratory failure.
 Acute respiratory failure occurs when the level of oxygen in the blood decreases severely (hypoxemia), potentially resulting in life-threatening breathing complications.
 This can occur within a few days or even within hours in individuals with AEP.
 Approximately two-thirds of individuals may require mechanical ventilation.

 AEP is an extremely rare disorder and may be confused with infectious pneumonia, especially in the absence of differential cell count on bronchoalveolar lavage.
 As AEP becomes better known and more affected individuals are identified, researchers should be able to obtain a better clinical understanding of the disorder.
-For example, some researchers believe that milder cases of AEP exist, but may go undiagnosed.
+For example, some researchers believe that milder cases of AEP exist, but may go undiagnosed as they can improve spontaneously.
 These mild cases may cause less severe symptoms and complications.

 The cause of IAEP is unknown (idiopathic).
-Researchers believe that AEP develops due to an unidentified, nonspecific triggering agent that causes the body to produce eosinophils.
+Researchers believe that AEP develops due to an unidentified, nonspecific triggering agent that causes the body to produce eosinophils and recruit them to the lungs.
 The exact reason for the overproduction and accumulation of eosinophils is unknown.

 Several environmental factors including occupational factors have been shown to trigger AEP including exposure to dust and smoke.
 It is unlikely that a single environmental factor causes AEP.
 Most likely, multiple factors are necessary for the development of the disorder, with association of a triggering condition in a predisposed individual.
 The triggering factor in AEP can be different from one individual to another.